What you need to know about insulin resistance

 - HOMA-IR- Homeostatic Model Assessment for Insulin Resistance.
-This is not a test in itself, but is a fancy name for a simple test of both your fasting blood glucose and fasting insulin levels.32 It takes those two results and plugs them into a special calculator and gives you a numeric result.
+This is not a test in itself, but is a fancy name for a calculation using both your fasting blood glucose and fasting insulin levels.42 It takes those two results and plugs them into a special calculator and gives you a numeric result.
 The concept is simple: How high does your insulin need to be to maintain your fasting glucose level?
 As an example, a fasting glucose of 95 mg/dL (5.3 mmol/L) with an insulin of 3 gets the HOMA-IR number of 0.7, suggesting good insulin sensitivity.
 But that same fasting glucose with an insulin level of 27 gets the HOMA-IR number of 6.3, suggesting clear insulin resistance and hyperinsulinemia.
 Any HOMA-IR number under 1 suggests good insulin sensitivity, while over 1.9 indicates early insulin resistance and anything over 2.9 indicates significant insulin resistance.

 Awareness of and testing for insulin resistance, even with a simple waist-to-height measurement, should be more common among doctors and patients.
 If we wait for a rise in blood glucose, then we could have missed years of high insulin levels that could have been reversed.

 Instead, we want to identify insulin resistance early so we can reverse it and prevent the dangerous consequences of metabolic disease.

 If you have confirmed insulin resistance, a number of proven lifestyle changes may be effective to help reverse the condition, including a low-carb or ketogenic diet, exercise, sleep, stress reduction and tobacco cessation.
 Check out our in-depth insulin resistance treatment guide for more detailed information.